-CHARLIECharlie is 5 and was born with chronic heart disease.
+CHARLIECharlie was born with chronic heart disease.
 He is also autistic and non-verbal.
 On the day he went to hospital for his first heart operation his dad was killed by a hit and run driver.
 His mum is now a Miracles caseworker.
 We gave them a weeks respite break in one of the Miracles caravans.

 MATHEWMatthew - aged 11 – was referred to us through SSSN (Warrington).